ColinTr/ClassificationForRegression/README.md

     * dataset_path : The dataset to process

     The optional parameters are :
+    * goal_var_index : The index of the column to use as the goal variable (will try to find a .index file beside the dataset's file if not defined)
     * output_path : The folder where the results will be saved (will be generated if not defined)
     * split_method : The splitting method to use (Choices : equal_width, equal_freq, kmeans)
     * output_classes : The method of class generation (Choices : below_threshold, inside_bin)